rembold-cs151-master/Section10b/index.md

         else:
             print(translate_letters_to_morse(line))

-# Implementation note: translate_letters_to_morse
-# -----------------------------------------------
+def translate_letters_to_morse(line):
-# Translates a string of letters into Morse code characters separated
+   """Translates a string of letters into Morse code characters separated by spaces.
-# by spaces.
 Characters that don't appear in the table are ignored.

-def translate_letters_to_morse(line):
+   """
     morse = ""
     for ch in line.upper():
         if ch in LETTERS_TO_MORSE: